masogit/am-browser-doc/docs/features/adpater.md

 ### Features

-Below are features implemented in AMB Adapter modules.
+The features implemented in AMB Adapter modules are as follows.

 #### Dynamic status